caleb1111/comic-app/README.md

   - It also uses Express as the backend to bypass the CORS issue when fetch comics from xkcd

-    - The [express app](https://express-cors-comics-lambigegg.netlify.app/) is also deployed to netlify

 ### It is hosted on Netlify.